 - We removed the wallpaper in the dining room just by lifting an edge and pulling — dry and without using the scoring tool.

-- Next, get your roller out, and put the thinnest nap roller you can find on the roller.
+- Next, I got my roller out, and put the thinnest nap roller I could find on the roller.

-- Then, just pretend that you’re painting by rolling over the area of wallpaper you want to remove.
+- Then, I just pretended that I was painting by rolling over the area of wallpaper I wanted to remove.